SkyKings-Guild/Guides/guides/mining.md

 do Dwarven Mines commissions.
 Use A Pickonimbus to mine the Gemstones and kill Yogs/Mine chests to get get Topaz - I'll get into equipment later.

-Best way of grinding Hotm Xp in increasing XP rate/hr are
+Best way of grinding HOTM XP in increasing XP rate/hr are
-1. crystal Hollows Commisions (No Nucleus runs inculuded)
+1. Crystal Hollows Commisions (No Nucleus runs inculuded)
-2. Darven Commisions
+2. Dwarven Commisions
-3. Cyrstal Hollows Commision ( with Nucleus runs )
+3. Crystal Hollows Commision ( with Nucleus runs )

 As you can tell doing nucleus runs while doing crystal hollows comms is the current best way to earn HOTM xp in game right now.
-Now I will discuss how to set up a lobby for crystal hollows commisions
+Now I will discuss how to set up a lobby for crystal hollows commisions.

-before setting up a lobby for comms you should do the following things
+Before setting up a lobby for comms you should do the following things
-1. try to select a low day counter lobby to eliminate the chances of getting lobby closed
+1. Try to select a low day counter lobby to eliminate the chances of getting lobby closed
-2. use wishing commpass in all regions to check whether the concerend structure is generated or not , sometimes important structure fails to generate.
+2. Use wishing commpass in all regions to check whether the concerned structure is generated or not, sometimes important structures fail to generate.

-After checking those two steps you are ready to set up lobby , use bob-ombs to create tunnels connection various structures.
+After checking those two steps you are ready to set up lobby, use bob-ombs to create tunnels connection various structures.

 ### Powder Mining

-Powder is one of the major aspects of Skyblock's Mining proggresion.
-Powder can be gained in 3 ways in skyblock mining block like mithril and gemstone , Commisions and tresure chest mining.
-Current Best way to gain powder is tresures Chest mining.
+Powder is one of the major aspects of Skyblock's Mining progression.
+Powder can be gained in 3 ways in skyblock, mining blocks like mithril and gemstone, commisions and treasure chest mining.
+The current best way to gain powder is treasure chest mining.

-Tresure chest mining requires 2 main perks and 1 non-major perk .
-Main perks are Mole and Great explorer, you should priortise great explorer to max befor anything else.
-These 2 perks requiers HOTM 6 .
+Treasure chest mining requires 2 main perks and 1 non-major perk.
+Main perks are Mole and Great explorer, you should prioritize great explorer to max before anything else.
+These 2 perks requiers HOTM 6.
 The 3rd perk is Powder Buff but it requires HOTM 7.

 You only require around Mole 71 to max out the cabilities of Mole to spawn tresure chests.

 ### Equipment

-Equipment, you'll want to start with any pick axe you can until you get to the Dwarven Mines once you're there you'll want the following.
+Equipment, you'll want to start with any pickaxe you can until you get to the Dwarven Mines, and once you're there you'll want the following.

 Early Game